jpal91/checkly-nextjs-example/README.md

 This action is making the assumption that your deployment is handled automatically by the [Vercel/GitHub Deployment](https://vercel.com/docs/deployments/git/vercel-for-github#configuring-for-github) integration, which is the recommended way to deploy a Vercel project.

+\

 > **Set Up Vercel Integration**
 >
 > Navigate to your [Vercel](https://vercel.com) account dashboard.
 You should see a button `Add New` near the top right.
+>
 > ![Vercel Add New Button](./assets/vercel-add-new.jpg)
+>
 > Follow the instructions given to link your GitHub account with Vercel and select your repo from the given list.
 >
 > With this integration, every time you commit, Vercel will deploy a new build.
 By default, production builds on `main`, and preview builds on other branches.

+\

 When Vercel deploys, it sends a `deployment_status` event which will trigger this workflow.
-This allows us to check the deployment against our tests and to deploy our checks if everything passes and if we're in production (ie pushing to `main`):
+This allows us to check the deployment against our tests, and to deploy our checks if everything passes and if we're in production (ie pushing to `main`):

 ```yml
 - name: Deploy checks # if the test run was successful and we are on Production, deploy the checks